Thursday, 25 June 2026

 For the roll, the diagnostic process begins in a complicated/controlled domain to audit the roll.
 We look for energy leaks, such as a rigid torso or a mistimed hip flick, before introducing the environmental noise of tidal flow or a tide race.
 Moving into complex water reveals how the paddler manages cognitive load.
 A successful roll in calm water that degrades into a confused response in flow provides high fidelity data regarding their affective threshold.
 This indicates that the next intervention must address psychological resilience alongside technical proficiency.
 The case study in this instance, was successful in moving the roll from complicated to a complex 3 kt flow.

 Surfing diagnostics require observing the shift from reactive survival to proactive positioning.
-Rather than directing the paddler onto every wave, ceding the decision making locus allows the coach to evaluate their autonomous tactical judgment.
+Rather than directing the paddler onto every wave, ceding the decision making locus (DML) allows the coach to evaluate their autonomous tactical judgment.
 We watch to see if they can identify green water and engage their core to drive the hull, or if they rely on defensive edging.
 This observation forms the baseline for applying a Constraints Led Approach in future sessions, where specific tasks will force the self organisation of better technique without constant verbal instruction.

 Attainment adds the final layer of complexity by testing sustained kinetic integrity and vector precision against the flow.
 Paddling against a strong current demands rhythmic stroke efficiency and the ability to read micro features like eddy lines.
 If a paddler relies on unsustainable burst power instead of tactical timing, this data point highlights a gap in flow management.
 Documenting this baseline ensures that future coaching can target predictive positioning over reactive correction.